 Tornado diagrams for fezolinetant are shown in Figures E3.1 and E3.2.
 It was decided to present fezolinetant one-way sensitivity analysis findings in terms of incremental costs and incremental health outcomes separately, as the reasonable low and high bounds for the utility associated with symptoms while on fezolinetant led to a difficult-to-interpret cost-effectiveness ratio.
-Also, the tornado diagrams for fezolinetant appear truncated particularly because the agent has no documented impact on the comorbidities that MHT has been shown to have.
-Fezolinetant's effect on quality of life has been redacted due to academic-in-confidence data and therefore is not included in the sensitivity analyses for this draft report.
-In terms of incremental QALYs, the model was also sensitive to the proportion of those who discontinue fezolinetant during the first year.
+Also, the tornado diagrams for fezolinetant appear truncated in terms of number of parameters particularly because the agent has no documented impact on the comorbidities that MHT has been shown to have.
+In terms of incremental QALYs, the model was most sensitive to the utility while on fezolinetant, and also sensitive to the proportion of those who discontinue fezolinetant during the first year.
 On the costs side, the model was most sensitive to the cost of treated VMS per year and also to the proportion who discontinue fezolinetant.
 The cost of fezolinetant was not included in this tornado diagram in this version as its price is unknown; future versions of the report will include a price in the tornado, likely at a threshold price for fezolinetant.